 The Brunner Test requires the borrower to prove the following -

-The borrower is unable to maintain a minimal standard of living with the current income and expenses for you and your dependents if you are forced to pay your loans.
+You are unable to maintain a minimal standard of living with the current income and expenses for you and your dependents if you are forced to pay your loans

-Additional factors which are indicating that this situation is not likely to resolve anytime soon and may persist for a significant period of time of the repayment period.
+Additional factors are indicating that this situation is not likely to resolve anytime soon and may persist for a significant period of time of the repayment period

 Most courts but not all of them use this test to assess and certify the eligibility of a claim for bankruptcy to discharge a loan.